Paso Robles police order shelter in place, active shooter

 Update: 8 a.m.
 Officers are continuing to search the riverbed and buildings on Railroad Street.

 Update 9 a.m.
 According to Paso Roble emergency services, officers are continuing to search for the shooter.
+The San Luis Obispo County Sheriff’s Office confirmed one of their sheriff’s deputies was shot earlier in the day.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines